zhqu1148980644/TMP/leetcode/694-Number-of-Distinct-Islands.md

 1. ##### dfs with recursion

-- As the first metting point of each island will be the top left point, the traversing path of two identical islands will be the same too.
-- We record each point's relative coordinate with respect to the first meeting point when traversing within a island.
+- We record each point's relative coordinate with respect to the top left point when traversing nodes in an island.

 ```c++
 class Solution {